-Top 5 Agile and Scrum Project Management Software
+Top 5 Agile and Scrum Project Management Software in 2020

 Many companies are adopting agile methods and practices as they build their software, apps or other products.
 As they adopt these practices, they also establish an agile project management.
 Some of the benefits include having better product quality, high customer satisfaction, increased team morale, collaboration, ownership, and relevant metrics.
 Therefore, the whole organization, from project sponsors to the development teams prepare with a new mindset.
 However, in addition to the willingness and preparation, they should also have the tools to make the transition as smooth as possible.
 Here is where agile project management software can help.